yoU-Jay/ProximityAlert/Setup.md

      `sudo pip3 install azure-iot-device`
    * Create a Python file **ProximityAlert_D2C.py** and paste in the following code to setup a Device to Cloud connection. *[How does this code work?](Design.md#Flowchart)*
      > This code reads input from the Ultrasonic sensor module through GPIO Pins, then forms a connection between Raspberry Pi and Azure IoT Hub and transmits the recieved input to Azure.
+     > GPIO pin numbers are set in reference to the above diagram.
+Change the GPIO pin numbers accordingly if you are using a different circuit.
        ```
        # Libraries
        import RPi.GPIO as GPIO